awpala/my-omscs-notes/cs-6290/04-branches.md

 The BTB table is only accessed if the branch history table (BHT) indicates to take the branch (recall that we assume both tables predict perfectly); otherwise, if the branch is *not* taken, then we simply increment the program counter (PC) without accessing the BTB table at all.

 Therefore, by inspection, all non-branching instructions do not access the BTB table at all.
-The instruction `B Loop` at instruction `0xC01C` is *always* taken, and this occurs `100` times in the program loop.
+The instruction `B Loop` at instruction address `0xC01C` is *always* taken, and this occurs `100` times in the program loop.
 Furthermore, with respect to the instruction `BEQ R1, R2, Done` at instruction address `0xC008`, in every iteration that stays in the loop (i.e., when `R1` and `R2` are not equal, which occurs for `100` iterations, as per the quiz in Section 17), the branch is not taken and therefore the BTB table is not accessed; conversely, when `R1` and `R2` become equal (i.e., both having the value `100`, which occurs once in the final iteration), this causes an access of the BTB table (and consequent branch to `Done`).

 ### 20. Quiz 4 and Answers